dashbitco/broadway_bike_sharing_rabbitmq_example/examples/bike_sharing/README.md

 You can see that the queue "bikes_queue" was created by running `rabbitmqctl list_queues` in the same window.

+For this example you need the "postgis" extention for PostgreSQL.

 ### Running the app

 After creating the queue, with RabbitMQ server running, you can execute the app in another window